hudson-newey/DNA-Relation-Diagnostic/README.md

 # DNA Relation Diagnostic

-Allows for easy analysis, comparison and management of DNA & RNA.
+Designed for the easy analysis, comparison and management of DNA & RNA.